 File systems of BSD, Solaris, Unix

 As pointed out in the article on Filesystems basics, a filesystem constitutes an indispensable part of any OS.
 And most operating systems tend to employ their own native FS formats, whose support may be limited or unavailable under other environments.
 Speaking of the Unix family, this OS and its variants, like BSD and Solaris, have traditionally relied on UFS, which was later upgraded to UFS2.
 After a while, a next-generation filesystem called ZFS originated from Solaris.
 The latter has also gained immense popularity and promptly made it to other platforms.
-Here you can find a brief overview of these two most common FS types and learn about their key peculiarities.
+Here you can find a brief overview of these two most common FS types, learn about their key peculiarities and storage technologies associated with them.

 Please note: Some of these operating systems may provide read-write support for other formats, such as FAT/FAT32 of Microsoft Windows and Ex2/Ext3/Ext3 of Linux, that are described in the respective articles.